telefonicaid/fiware-orion/doc/manuals/admin/logs.md

 [Top](#top)

-## Log examples for notification transactions
+## Log examples for HTTP notification transactions

 This section illustrates some log examples corresponding to notification transactions.
 Note this has been generated with Orion 2.5.0 release and although no big changes are